 Our guide below will show you where to go to add your text box, as well as how you can edit text box information after it’s been added.

-How to Insert a Text Box in Google Docs
+How to Add Text Box in Google Docs

 - Open your document from Google Drive.